Tax Filings Information: Instructions & Help to File IRS Tax Filings

 If the taxpayer meets the requirements for penalty abatement they will be required to file several documents with the IRS to prove to the IRS that they do indeed meet the requirements.
 There are three ways a taxpayer can present their case to the IRS for abatement; verbal, written or through IRS form 843.
 No matter which way you choose you will be required to explain and detail out a good reason why you failed to pay the taxes owed.

-Offer in compromise filings are considered a complex tax filing and typically should not be attempted without the help of a tax professional.
+Offer in compromise filings are considered to be a complex tax filing and typically should not be attempted without the help of a tax professional.
+However, you can always opt to apply on your own and negotiate with the IRS directly.
 These are the details of what forms and documents are needed when making this type of IRS tax filing.
 Be sure you meet the qualifications before making this type of filing because the IRS frequently rejects this type of tax filing.